State Axes and Thresholds

 Feature discovery axis: authoritative — FeatureDiscoveryState enum is

-committed in Generated/Locations/FeaturePlacement/FeaturePlacementTypes.cs
+committed in Generated/Territories/FeaturePlacement/FeaturePlacementTypes.cs

 and aligns with gd-feature-generation-contract.md.